Ford Mustang (fifth generation): GT California Special

 In 2006, Ford introduced the GT California Special (GT/CS) package, hearkening back to the original 1968 California Special Mustang.
 The package adds 18-inch polished aluminum wheels, non-functional side scoops, and unique vinyl striping that replaced the side GT emblems.
 The GT/CS also included a different front fascia and rear valance with diffuser, similar to those found on the Shelby GT.
 The GT/CS edition's front fascia was 1.5 in lower to the ground than the standard GT.
 Interior upgrades included Mustang labeled floor mats, and CS only leather interior color options.
 The 2007 GT Appearance Package adds a hood scoop, exhaust tips, and engine cover.

 In 2010, the GT California Special was re-introduced as optional on the Mustang GT.
 Black GTCS side stripes which faded into a side scoop.
 The front fascia was replaced with the one used in the 2011 Boss 302 with working lower fascia fog lights.
 The rear diffuser was taken from the Shelby GT 500 while the rear deck lid featured black vinyl and a wing spoiler.
 Wheels were argent spoke 19 inch with a GT logo stamped towards the outer rim on each wheel.
 The interior's bright dash was replaced with black carbon fiber treatment, while carbon fiber door inserts and seat leather patterns were added.
 Badging included "GTCS" on the carbon fiber dash and floor mats.
-The front grill was brushed aluminum billet with a V6 style pony emblem on the driver's side. (for 2012, it was changed to black billet).
+The front grille was brushed aluminum billet with a V6 style pony emblem on the driver's side. (for 2012, it was changed to black billet).
 Rear axle gear selections were 3.31, 3.55, or 3.73.